Tip of the week: Choosing a good lubricant

 Water-based lubes are safe with all toys and condoms, easy to wash off and don’t stain.
 They tend to dry quickly but slip can be recovered with a few drops of water or saliva, or reapplication.

-Another thing to think about post-pregnancy, especially if you are breastfeeding and experiencing vaginal dryness, is using vaginal moisturisers; these are a little different to vaginal lubricants, which are used to replace or increase lubrication during sexual play and penetration and prevent discomfort, where the effect is short term.
-Whereas vaginal moisturising gels or creams are intended to moisturise and hydrate the vaginal tissues for a longer period.
+Another thing to think about post-pregnancy, especially if you are breastfeeding and experiencing vaginal dryness, is using vaginal moisturisers.
+These are a little different to vaginal lubricants, which are used to replace or increase lubrication during sexual play and penetration and prevent discomfort, where the effect is short term.
+Vaginal moisturising gels or creams are intended to moisturise and hydrate the vaginal tissues for a longer period.
 They keep the vaginal tissue supple and soft and are great for daily use whether sexual or not.
 ‘Yes’ is my favourite.

 |Emily Power Smith